-Tip: Butter is best for baking cookies, but you can substitute margarine as long as it contains at least 80 percent vegetable oil.
+Tip: Butter is best for baking cookies, but you can substitute margarine as long as it contains 80 percent vegetable oil.
 If the oil content doesn't appear on the label, check the calorie count.
 Margarines that have 100 calories or more per tablespoon contain 80 percent vegetable oil.
 Do not use products labeled vegetable oil spread, light or reduced-fat margarine, or diet spread.

 Beat butter and shortening with an electric mixer until it is smooth.
 This ensures that the butter is sufficiently softened and mixes completely with the other ingredients, which eliminates lumps of fat in the dough.

 Beat in as much flour as you can with the electric mixer.
 Some handheld mixers begin to strain when the dough becomes too stiff (you'll hear the motor slowing and working harder).
-Don't burn out the mixer; switch to a wooden spoon.
+Don't burn out the mixer -- switch to a wooden spoon.

 If you are using a handheld mixer, you likely will need to stir in the last of the flour with a wooden spoon or heavy-duty scraper.
 Stir just until all of the flour is incorporated.
 If you mix the flour too much, the finished cookies may be tough.
 Stir in any remaining ingredients such as oats, nuts, or chocolate pieces.